alisha17/ensemble_search/README.md

 ```
 black .
 ```
+**_NOTE_** :
-**_NOTE_** : At the moment, there is no pagination for results.
-But if the expected number of results is large, it is
+- At the moment, there is no pagination for results.
+But if the expected number of results is large, it is best to paginate the results.
+- The SQL credentials should ideally be passed as command line arguments or stored in a config file instead of hardcoding in the code.

 **Deployment**